ZzEeRrOo0/gigqo_assignment/README.md

 - Build three screens.
     1. Home screen - standard flutter demo home page.
     2. Tracks screen - a list of tracks from API.
     3. Single track screen - a single track from API.
+- Build two forms.
+    1. Add new track to database.
+    2. Edit one track.
 - Navigation and routes should be set up and used throughout the app.
 - Interaction with the ‘flutter demo home page’ counter on 1 of the other screens.